bortch/Revealable/readme.md

 Key: 0xcaa6e3191f88601644b74e72893e1b392583b6a04f71511bcc2a8b7280933604
 IV: 0xe92f5949babb53eb160f01da9321a6e7744a28f4795f38cb5bba1b6b73e1acbe
-Secret to cipher:
+Value to cipher:
 4062,55174,23769,24456,46791,7236,39972,51902,58541,17820
+Ciphered value as bytes:
+0xde0f86d7d95c885fc7b6441c249cbecaade49c45
 Ciphered value:
 766,10105,58665,13202,65495,53002,10655,64327,31668,28695

-The ciphering data has been written into ./output:
+The ciphering data has been written into ./cipher_output_demo:

-        demo_ciphered.txt will contains your ciphered data
-        demo.key will contains the key to use to reveal the ciphered data demo.iv will contains the initial vector to use to reveal the ciphered data demo_report.json will contains all the previous data
+        demo_ciphered_bytes.txt will contains your ciphered data as bytes (best to use this one) demo_ciphered_array.txt will contains your ciphered data as an array of values demo.key will contains the key to use to reveal the ciphered data demo.iv will contains the initial vector to use to reveal the ciphered data demo_report.json will contains all the previous data